Dustin4444/feedback/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Documentation Updates**
+If this feature request is related to any documentation issues, please provide details here.

 **Additional context**
 Add any other context or screenshots about the feature request here.